 About our program

 All infant classes are 30 minutes in duration, with an 8:1 maximum parent/guardian to instructor ratio.
-To ensure your child gets the maximum benefit from regular lessons, we ensure the pool is consistently a toasty 32.3 degrees, perfect for learning to swim all year round.

 Each progressive level has particular skills to work towards achieving, however Klim Swim’s overall aim is to:

 Enjoy the lesson in the closeness of familiar arms

 ·Become gradually more independent and capable in the water

 Teach children vital water safety skills such as listening to instructions from parents when around water as well as how to enter and exit from the pool

 Learn skills such as breath control (holding and bubbles)